 "As Robinson deftly juggles ancient Egyptian political intrigue and a riveting mystery, she proves again her mastery of the historical whodunit."

-Lynda S. Robinson holds a Ph.D. in anthropology, with a concentration in archaeology, from the University of Texas at Austin.
-She is the author of three earlier Lord Meren mysteries: Murder in the Place of Anubis, Murder at the God’s… More about Lynda S. Robinson
+Lynda S. Robinson holds a PhD in anthropology, with a concentration in archaeology, from the University of Texas at Austin.
+She is the author of the Lord Meren mysteries, including Murder in the Place of Anubis, Murder at the God’s Gate, Eater… More about Lynda S. Robinson

 Published by Ballantine Books Jan 03, 1995| 256 Pages| 5-1/2 x 8-1/2| ISBN 9780345482921